Jeangowhy/opendocs/svg/inkscape_guide.md

 Text flowed into a path with the shape of an old Chinese coin.
 The path consists of both the outer circle and inner square.

-To create a linked flowed text object, select a text object and one or more shape/path objects.
+To create a linked flowed text obje ct, select a text object and one or more shape/path objects.
 Then use the Text → ![icon][text-flow-into-frame]Flow into Frame (**Alt+W**) command.
 If multiple shape/path objects are selected, the text will flow into the _last_ object selected first.

 ![Text flowed into three circle objects.](http://tavmjong.free.fr/INKSCAPE/MANUAL/images/TEXT/Text_Multiple.png)